dutchdronesquad/rh-wled/README.md

 This plugin makes it possible to control a matrix display with [WLED][wled], through the [RotorHazard][rotorhazard] events.
 Please note that this is still a rough draft and is still being worked on.

+## Pre-requisites

+- wled library installed in your venv (pip install wled)
+- Python 3.11 or higher

+Note: You need to use at least Python 3.11 or higher.

 ## LED behaviour

 | Event | LED behaviour |